MohithR17/Web-Tech-project/README.md

 Type " npm install " inside the Web_tech_MERN_project which is root directory ( Download Server Dependencies as specified in package.json file )

 Type " npm install " inside the client directory ( Download Front-end Dependencies  as specified in package.json file )

+Some modules might fail to download, that could be downloaded using appropriate commands by running command promt as administrator